react-navigation/react-navigation/packages/react-native-tab-view/README.md

 - `onIndexChange` - callback for when the current tab index changes, should do the `setState`
 - `canJumpToTab` - optional callback which accepts a route, and returns a boolean indicating whether jumping to the tab is allowed
 - `initialLayout` - optional object containing the initial `height` and `width`, can be passed to prevent the one frame delay in rendering
-- `renderHeader` - optional callback which returns a react element to use as top tab bar
+- `tabBarPosition` - position of the tab bar, `'top'` or `'bottom'`
-- `renderFooter` - optional callback which returns a react element to use as bottom tab bar
+- `renderTabBar` - optional callback which returns a react element to use as tab bar
 - `renderPager` - optional callback which returns a react element to handle swipe gesture and animation
 - `renderScene` - callback which returns a react element to use as a scene